Artwork Preparation

 lines (knockouts) should be at least 2pt thick to ensure your artwork prints properly.

-To check the thickness of the details in your artwork, open it in a vector based
+To check the thickness of the details in your artwork, open it in a program that uses vectors such as Adobe Illustrator or Corel Draw.

-Once opened in a vector program, draw a 1pt
+Once opened in a vector program, draw a 1pt line and compare that line to any

 concerning objects in your art.